I have made an A to Z of Gin! I am actually quite proud of it, daft as that sounds.

 Zing 72 The distillers use winter wheat and ingredients from Provence including fresh local herbs, spices and botanicals to create an aromatic gin full of character and flavour.
 The gin is distilled in small copper alembics which is where the striking bottle design takes its inspiration from.
 The name reflects the maceration of the botanicals which last 72 hours.

 So there you have it.
-A complete A to Z of gins.
+An A to Z of gin.
+Do share with me if you make your own

 Might have to start collecting gins from different countries next.
 Anybody know if Azerbaijan or Zambia make gin?